-Elen Awalom is the founder and director of The Ola Initiative, an organization focused on the advancement of Black, Latina and Indigenous women in STEM.
+Elen Awalom is a product manager and entrepreneur who works at the intersection of social impact and technological innovation.
+She was formerly the founder and director of The Ola Initiative, an organization focused on the advancement of Black, Latina and Indigenous women in STEM.

 Born in Khartoum, Sudan to Eritrean parents, Ms. Awalom immigrated to the United States at the age of 1.
 Her family settled in the South Bronx in the early 80's, during a highly tumultuous period in the borough's history.
 The importance of human rights and social justice was instilled in Elen at an early age as a result of her family's commitment to the liberation of their native Eritrea.